 "Cheek" in Nepali is not a part of the face or tooshie.
 It is apparently a very bad word.

-I'm told it's rude to offer to help clean up after a meal in a Buddhist household, which is where I'm staying for most of my time in Nepal.
+I'm told it's rude to offer to help clean up after a meal in a Buddhist household, which is where I'm staying most of my time in Nepal.
 This could be habit-forming.

 A whistle-blowing, gesturing cop in the middle of traffic in Kathmandu doesn't accomplish anything whatsoever.